Recurrence in discrete-time quantum stochastic walks: Discussion

 Recurrence of DTQSW crucially depends on the particular choice of the quantum stochastic evolution.
 The model interpolating between QW and correlated RW contains Kraus operators which include measurement of the coin state, and the corresponding DTQSW is recurrent for any non-zero amount of stochasticity.
-Such measurements lead to decoherence of the coin state, which in turn enforces classical behavior of recurrence.
+Such measurements lead to decoherence of the coin state, which in turn enforces the classical behavior of recurrence.
 We aim to investigate if this holds for different models of decoherence as well, and obtain a better understanding between coherence and recurrence probability of DTQSW.
 In addition, more general models of DTQSW can be considered, which do not have the form of interpolation between quantum and classical evolution.
-One can also consider DTQSW with different QW evolution, e.g. involving more than 2-dimensional coin space.
-In such a case, already the unitary QW shows richer behavior, since the recurrence probability can depend on the initial coin state \cite{bourgain_quantum_2014,stefanak_rec_2023}.
-Finally, it is possible to focus on the recurrence of the exact initial state \cite{Grunbaum2013}, i.e. including the initial state of the coin.
+An interesting example can be an extension of classical pursuit problems \cite{krapivsky_kinetics_1996,redner_capture_1999} to the quantum domain.
+One can also consider DTQSW with different QW evolution with higher-dimensional coin space, e.g. lazy QW on a line or QW on higher-dimensional lattices.
+In such a case, the unitary QW already shows richer behavior, since the recurrence probability can depend on the initial coin state \cite{bourgain_quantum_2014,stefanak_rec_2023}.
+Finally, it is possible to focus on the recurrence of the exact initial state \cite{Grunbaum2013}, i.e., including the initial state of the coin.
 For some unitary QWs this can lead to an apparent paradox where the state recurrence is greater than the site recurrence \cite{bourgain_quantum_2014,stefanak_rec_2023}.
 We aim to extend these investigations to quantum stochastic walks in the near future.